blandinejar/blandinejar/README.md

 Through my past and current experiences, I have taken part in a lot of agile practices and got interested in craftsmanship.
 I strive to improve my skills and am constantly willing to learn new things! 😍

-You can view my portfolio [here](https://blandinejarysta.netlify.app/). 😊 (*It hasn't been updated since 2021 but I'm leaving it there until I make a new one!*)

 Before switching career paths to study web development, I was an English to French translator and proofreader for a brief period of time.

 ### Miscellaneous